-A tiny fraction of the data---approximately $150$ examples ($0.5\%$) together with their labels---are randomly chosen from the data (excluding the small anomalous cluster).
+A tiny fraction of the data---$35$ examples ($0.2\%$) together with their labels---are randomly chosen from the data (excluding the small anomalous cluster).
 These labels act as the seeds for the proposed semi-supervised clustering algorithm and are expected to have been provided by the user after familiarising themselves and interacting with the data and domain.
 Note that the seeds need not cover all clusters since unrecognised clusters will simply be reported as anomalies and can be analysed in subsequent rounds.
 The results of the algorithm are shown in Figure \ref{fig:1d_nassir_results} where three clusters are identified along with the isolated anomalies and small anomalous cluster; the latter of which can be investigated by the user in order to decide if it satsifies her criteria of being a new cluster.
-Note that the algorithm importantly flags the points in the outer regions of each cluster as anomalous.
-Closer inspection of one of the clusters and its histogram distribution illustrates how this can be desirous since these points may be considered outliers compared to the main mass of the cluster (Figure \ref{fig:1d_zoomed}).
+Note that the algorithm importantly flags the points in the outer regions---which we name fringe points---of each cluster as anomalous.
+Closer inspection of one of the clusters and its histogram distribution illustrates how this can be desirous since these points are strong contenders for being considered outliers compared to the main mass of the cluster (Figure \ref{fig:1d_zoomed}).
 Thus, the proposed method carries out a clustering of data as opposed to partitioning \emph{all} data points into some group.
-Indeed, $k$-means partitions all data into one of three clusters---including the anomalies (Figure \ref{fig:1d_kmeans_results}), while DBSCAN ($mps=10, eps=0.114$) on the other hand detects many anomalies, but also returns many more clusters embedded within the three main groups (Figure \ref{fig:1d_DBSCAN}).
+Indeed, $k$-means partitions all data into one of three clusters---including the anomalies (Figure \ref{fig:1d_kmeans_results}).
+DBSCAN, on the other hand produces arguably good results here as it largely detects the three clusters and also produces anomaly labels for points that were deemed insufficient to be part of a cluster (Figure \ref{fig:1d_DBSCAN}).